 Those conditions that affect the tough membranous sac that surrounds the heart (the pericardium) are known as pericardial diseases.
 Disease processes that produce fluid accumulation (effusion), infection/inflammation (pericarditis), or abnormal thickening (constriction) are the more common ones.
 As expected, given the nature of the disease process present with pericardial conditions, they add greatly to the labor and stress of the heart, often long after the acute disease process is resolved.

 Congestive heart failure has plagued humankind for as long as recorded history.
 Only in recent years have we been able to recognize it as a condition brought about by disease, trauma, and even congenital abnormalities, anything that causes the heart itself to function in an abnormal and stressful manner for extended lengths of time.
-Now we can predict its development by recognizing the conditions that cause it to occur.
-We even have the screening tools to measure it, such as the New York Functional Assessment and the American Heart Association/American College of Cardiology Heart Failure Staging Tool, so we can better focus on early treatment and aggressive control with medications, invasive procedures, and especially with life style changes.
-These areas will be discussed in detail in sections two and three of this special three part series on the Recognition and Management of Congestive Heart Failure.
+Now we can anticipate its development by recognizing the conditions that cause it to occur.
+We even have the screening tools to measure it, such as the New York Functional Assessment and the American Heart Association/American College of Cardiology Heart Failure Staging Tool, so we can better focus on early treatment and aggressive control with medications, invasive procedures, and especially with lifestyle changes.
+These areas will be discussed in detail in sections two and three of this special three-part series, Congestive Heart Failure.